JustinPriday/ProjectFour/README.md

+### Modified by Justin Priday to meet requirements for Udacity Android Nanodegree Project Four: Build It Bigger.
+Special thanks to onelinefun.com for the joke content.

+Original instructions from Udacity are as follows.

 # Gradle for Android and Java Final Project

 In this project, you will create an app with multiple flavors that uses